 - Help your child prepare the cake batter according to directions.

 - Divide the batter evenly between the small bowls, and add a different color to each one.
-This is a great time to teach kids how to mix colors to get complimentary colors like green (blue + yellow), orange (red + yellow) and purple (blue + red).
-Mix each colored batter very well.
+This is a great time to teach kids that you can mix colors to get complimentary colors like green (blue + yellow), orange (red + yellow) and purple (blue + red).
+Mix each colored batter well.

 - Start spooning the batter into the paper cupcake liners.
-Go backwards in a rainbow sequence so purple begins at the bottom and red is the last color on top.
+Go through the rainbow sequence backwards so violet begins at the bottom and red is the last color on top.
 Try to evenly space the layers without mixing or blending colors.
-Leave at least ¼” at the top to give room for the batter to expand.
+Leave at least ¼” at the top so there's room for the batter to expand.

-- Bake the cupcakes according to the directions on the recipe.
+- Bake the cupcakes according to the recipe.
 When they are done allow them to cool completely.

 - Scoop a cloud of marshmallow fluff onto the top of the cupcake.